arcane77/arcane77/README.md

 ## I'm a Student!

-- 🔭 Persuing my degree at GECH(VTU)
+- 🔭 Persuing my degree at GECH (VTU)
 -
-- 🥅 Goal: Excel as a full stack developer.
+- 🥅 Goal: Excel as a full stack developer
-- ⚡ Fun fact: I love to draw / paint.
+- ⚡ Fun fact: I love to draw / paint

 ### Connect Me: